-You have the right to request a coverage determination from your Medicare drug plan if you disagree with information provided by the pharmacy.
-You also have the right to request a special type of coverage determination called an "exception" if you believe:
+You have the right to ask for a coverage determination

+Medicare drug plan to provide or pay for a drug you think should be covered, provided or continued.
+You also have the right to ask for a special type of coverage determination called an "exception" if you:

-- you need a drug that is not on your drug plan's list of covered drugs.
-The list of covered drugs is called a "formulary;" - a coverage rule (such as prior authorization or a quantity limit) should not apply to you for medical reasons; or - you need to take a non-preferred drug and you want the plan to cover the drug at the preferred drug price.
+- Need a drug that's not on your plan's list of covered drugs - Believe a coverage rule (like prior authorization or a quantity limit) shouldn't apply to you for medical reasons - Need to take a non-preferred drug and you want the plan to cover the drug at a preferred drug price

-What You Need To Do
+How to ask for a coverage determination

-You or your prescriber can contact your Medicare drug plan to ask for a coverage determination by calling the plan's toll-free phone number on the back of your plan membership card, or by going to your plan's website.
-You or your prescriber can request an expedited (24 hour) decision if your health could be seriously harmed by waiting up to 72 hours for a decision.
+To ask for a coverage determination, you or your prescriber can call your Medicare drug plan's toll-free phone number on the back of your plan membership card or go to your plan's website.

+You can ask for an expedited (24 hour) decision if your health could be seriously harmed by waiting up to 72 hours for a decision.

 Be ready to tell your Medicare drug plan:

-- The name of the prescription drug that was not filled.
-Include the dose and strength, if known. - The name of the pharmacy that attempted to fill your prescription. - The date you attempted to fill your prescription.

-If you ask for an exception, your prescriber will need to provide your drug plan with a statement explaining why you need the off-formulary or non-preferred drug or why a coverage rule should not apply to you.
+- The name of the prescription drug, including dose and strength (if known) - The name of the pharmacy that tried to fill the prescription - The date you tried to fill the prescription - If you ask for an exception, your prescriber will need to explain why you need the off-formulary or non-preferred drug, or why a coverage rule shouldn't apply to you

-Your Medicare drug plan will provide you with a written decision.
-If coverage is not approved, the plan's notice will explain why coverage was denied and how to request an appeal if you disagree with the plan's decision.
+Your Medicare drug plan will send you a written decision.
+If coverage isn't approved and you disagree with this decision, you have the right to appeal.
+The plan's notice will explain why coverage was denied and how to ask for an appeal.